cdd2021/area42/README.md

 ## Overview

 Welcome to the CENIT Developer Days 2021, an event that will take place online this year.
-For this we have generated a virtual world in the 16bit style of video games of the 80s/90s.
+For this we have generated a [virtual world](https://area42.eim.cloud-cenit.com) in the 16bit style of video games of the 80s/90s.
+The name of this new World is Area42.

+Here you can transfer to [Area42](https://area42.eim.cloud-cenit.com)

 ## System Requirements